DinoHub-SubT/dsta_deploy/docs/azure-docker-basestation-setup.md

 # Azure Basestation Docker Setup

-Setting up the docker images and containers requires using the `deployer` tool.

-The `deployer` tool hides `docker, docker-compose` details from the user and provides pre-configured options that run the remote docker setup.

-- Please notify the maintainer for any errors during any of the below tutorial steps.

-Assuming you have `ssh` access to the Azure VMs, please follow the instructions below to setup the VM docker images and containers.

 ### 1. Building Docker Images

-Building docker images on a remote Azure VM.
-You must perform these commands on your localhost.
+Docker images install all the repository dependencies as *docker images*.
+The docker images will be built on the remote Azure VM.

 **Basestation Docker Image**

-Please follow these steps, **while on the localhost**, not on the Azure remote VM.
+Follow this step, **on the localhost**, not on the Azure remote VM.
 These steps will create the docker image on the Azure remote VM.

         # go to the deploy top level path
         cd ~/deploy_ws/src